What should be taught in a classical preschool?

 Preschoolers are in the before years, before the grammar stage.
 They’re exploring the world and putting pegs together that will make studies easier later.

-These small children shouldn’t spend hours in drill and kill at this age.
+These small children should explore the world not spend hours in drill and kill at this age.

 Go looking for various animals and animal tracks.
 Learn about the seasons and the seasonal changes.
 Build a bug hotel or take your young child out to look under rocks to see what can be found.

 Math is introduced through counting games, setting the table at dinner, sorting socks or toys, and endless games of Uno.
 Math manipulatives are useful to have as you reach the school years.

 Playing with them also introduces children to the concepts of sorting, counting, adding, subtracting, pattern, etc. There’s no need to sit these wiggly children down with worksheets when there’s so much to be learned through experience.